Solved: Windows 10 Update KB5013945 fails to install on some PCs

 Windows 10 update failed to install

-If Windows 10 update KB5006667 or KB5006670 stuck during download at 0% or 99% or completely failed to install, it might be that something went wrong with the file itself.
+If Windows 10 update KB5013945 or KB5013942 is stuck during download at 0% or 99% or completely failed to install, it might be that something went wrong with the file itself.
 Clearing the folder where all of the update files are stored will force Windows Update to download fresh files.

 - Before this check and make sure you have a working internet connection to download windows update files from the Microsoft server.